Lack of Arab role worsens Syria war

 While the human, sociological and psychological toll of the war has been beyond horrific, the economic fallout has also been devastating.
 The UN estimates the damages to be around $400 billion (Dh1.46 trillion).
 More than 80 per cent of Syrians live below the poverty line now, according to the UN, compared with 28 per cent before the war.
 Unemployment, power cuts and gas shortages are routine.
 Some 6.5 million people are unable to meet their basic needs.

 The international community and various forces on the ground in Syria came together for eradicating Daesh.
-But many of them were drawn into power games that have prolonged the conflict and added more layers to the conflict.
+But many of them were drawn into power games that have prolonged the conflict and added more layers to it.
 This is just another consequence of the lack of involvement of Arab states.

-The Arab League should immediate draw a clear strategy and a realistic road map to end the conflict, which could bring back Syria to the Arab fold.
+The Arab League should immediately draw up a clear strategy and a realistic road map to end the conflict, which could help bring Syria back to the Arab fold.